TykTechnologies/tyk-docs-hugo/tyk-docs/content/universal-data-graph/udg-getting-started/connect-datasource.md

 **Name**

  Enter a unique datasource name configuration to reuse it in the future.
 We will name this as `getUserById` for the given example.
- When using Tyk Dashboard UI data source name will be created automatically by concatenating the field name and the type name with an underscore symbol in between.
+When configuring a datasource name with Tyk Dashboard, a default name is created automatically by concatenating the field name and the GraphQL type name with an underscore symbol in between.
+For example, _getUserById_Query_.
 This name is editable and can be changed by the user.

 **URL**